YasamanKarimArabgard/YasamanKarimArabgard/README.md

 # Creative Front-end developer 👩‍💻

-● a front end developer with over 2 years of experience in coding.
+● a front end developer with over 2 years of self-experience in coding.
 My passion for programming has led me to constantly seek out new challenges and opportunities to learn.
 I am highly motivated by problem-solving and enjoy tackling complex issues.

 ### Languages and Tools :
 <div>